A Place for Mom

 “It’s important to ask about care plans,” Lorentz says.
 “Find out who is involved — nurses, family members, executive directors, or others — and how often care plans are reviewed.”
 Because dementia is often progressive, care plans need to be evaluated regularly.

-When finding a memory care facility, ask how staff evaluate and manage changes in care plans as a resident’s health declines.
 Ideally, care plans should be assessed every two to three months or more, depending on your loved one’s health.
+According to Lorentz, “It’s unacceptable for reviews to be done every six months.”

 When learning about memory care plans, you may want to ask these questions: